busybrowsensei1/CPU-Scheduler/README.md

 - Average Waiting Time: The average time a process spends waiting in the ready queue before its execution.
 - Throughput: The rate of completion of processes per unit time.
 - **Gantt Chart**: A visual representation of the scheduling of processes over time.

+## Learning Takeaways

+- **Understanding CPU scheduling algorithms and their implementations.**
+- **Working with Flask for web development and backend processing.**
+- **Integrating frontend technologies like HTML, CSS, and JavaScript for user interaction and visualization.**
+- **Using Chart.js library for creating dynamic charts and graphs in web applications.**
+- **Handling HTTP requests, form submissions, and rendering dynamic content in a web application.**

 ## References